danrevah/typeserializer/README.md

 #### Manual Exclude

  While using the manual exclude you only need to decorate the class with the `@TypeSerializer` annotation.
- Now, every property will be INCLUDED in the response, unless you manually `@Exclude` then with the annotation.
+ Now, every property will be INCLUDED in the response, unless you manually `@Exclude` them with the annotation.

 ```typescript